gruppe-i-co-design/paper/paper.md

 ## Selection sort

-Selection sort is the simplest sorting algorithm.
-In our implementation it will find the smallest element in the array and swap it with the element in the first position. then it will find the second smallest element and swap it with the element in the second position, and it will keep on doing this until the entire array is sorted.
-It has an O(n^2) time complexity and this is inefficient on large arrays.
-The input array divides into two subarrays, a sorted subarray of elements which is built up from the top to the bottom and the remaining unsorted elements occupy the rest of the array.
+The selection sort is the most straightforward sorting algorithm.
+Our implementation will identify the minimum element in the array and swap it with the element in the primary position.
+Then it will identify the second position minimum element and swap it with the element in the second location, and it will continue executing this until the entire array is sorted.
+It has an O(n^2) time complexity, and this is inefficient on large arrays.
+The input array divides into two subarrays, a sorted subarray of elements built up from top to bottom, and the remaining unsorted elements occupy the rest of the array.

 See appendix \ref{} for a visual explanation of the algorithm.

 ### Hardware Implementation

-In the hardware implementation we have created a generic counter and register which we want to reuse as much code as possible.
-The comparing counter is set to 1 as a default value and output of the ram will be the first element in the array when we run the program.
+We have created a generic counter and register in the hardware implementation, which we want to reuse as much code as possible.
+The comparing counter is set to 1 as a default value, and the output of the ram will be the first element in the array when we run the program.
 We temporarily store this index value of this element in a register and increment the index counter to compare the elements to find the smallest element in the array.
 Again we temporarily store the index and the value of the smallest element in registers, then we swap those elements till the array is sorted.
-We have removed the ram from the design file into the test bench file which we wanted an external ram instead of an internal ram.
+We have removed the ram from the design file into the test bench file, which we wanted an external ram instead of an internal ram.

 TODO add image of synth report